bulletmark/pipxx/README.md

 When installing, you can tell `pipx` to use a specific version/path of Python using the `--python` option.
 Unfortunately, you have to specify the full path to the python interpreter you want.
-Very commonly, users use [`pyenv`](https://github.com/pyenv/pyenv) to install install multiple versions of Python.
+Very commonly, [`pyenv`](https://github.com/pyenv/pyenv) is used to install multiple versions of Python.

-So with `pipx` you have to type:
+So to use a specific pyenv Python version with `pipx` you have to type:

 ```sh
 $ pipx install --python ~/.pyenv/versions/3.12.0/bin/python cowsay